srcreigh/srcreigh.github.io/src/index.markdown

 [Gestice](http://gestice.org).

 ## Blog
-Nothing's there yet.
-Though, I plan to write about various things: Tricky steps in learning new tech, perspectives I can provide on new tech, and any fun technical challenges I've (perhaps not) overcome in my projects.
+Nothing's there yet, though I plan to write about various things: Tricky steps in learning new tech, perspectives I can provide on new tech, and any fun technical challenges I've (perhaps not) overcome in my projects.